Essential Oil Safety Class

 This small class will be held at Pure Wellness and will cover the history, the chemistry, safety guidelines, how to blend, and even your own blend to take home!
 This class is NOT affiliated with any one company, so no pressure!

+$35/person (Email for your own private group for organizations, families or friends!)

-Register at purewellnesswi.com with a credit card or email cathy@purewellnesswi.com to register with cash
+Register here with a credit card or email Cathy to register with cash by September 5th